chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "Overreached by changing the type hierarchy, causing implementation explosion.", "PROJECT NOTE": "Current test intentionally expects the warning; flip expectation only after true compatibility fix.", "NEW INSTRUCTION": "WHEN build reports unimplemented abstract members after a change THEN undo change and apply a minimal targeted fix"
 }

+[2025-12-28 14:51] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "run build, run tests, handle qualified names/aliases, align settings gate", "BOTTLENECK": "No build/test run to validate the new inspection end-to-end.", "PROJECT NOTE": "Do not gate the inspection with enablePyMockPatchReferenceContributor; use a dedicated flag or none.", "NEW INSTRUCTION": "WHEN new inspection is added THEN run build and execute tests immediately" }

+[2025-12-28 15:29] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "add completion, add tests",
+    "BOTTLENECK": "No completion/variants provider for the attribute string in patch.object.", "PROJECT NOTE": "Extend completion/reference to handle patch.object second argument using target type members.", "NEW INSTRUCTION": "WHEN editing patch.object second argument string THEN implement completion offering target members" }